Work Study Opportunities

 Please keep the following guidelines in mind:

-• Must be nominated by a Helena College employee.
+• Must be nominated by a Helena College employee by using the forms link above.

 • A committee comprised of the Work Study Committee and a representative of Helena College Student Government Association will select the Student Employee of the Year.
 The student employee selected will be announced during the Student Employment Week.